-Table 1: Description of Trainers' Years ofExperience
+Table 2: Description of Trainers' Years of Experience

-Table 1 shows that the mean years of experience for all trainers is over 9yrs, which is a decent Table: 2 Descriptive Statistics of Trainees experience in the field of education.
+Table 2 shows that the mean years of experience for all trainers is over 9yrs, which is a decent experience in the field of education.
 In addition, the table shows a large std. dev. (>4.5yrs), which reflects a good variation in experience which should affect positively the interaction and mutual avail between generations.